ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/README.md

 * Platform: x86_64-apple-darwin10.8.0 (64-bit)

 #### Verification
-* This script has been run under different location (folders) to ensure it provides the same results; the same set of tidy data set.
+* This script has been executed under different location (folders) to ensure it provides the same results (the same tidy data set).
 * Also, executed every single line of command/block of command separately on R console and even this produced the same results.
 * This script has been run with and without data folder; the average time take without "data" folder and zip file is "45" secs and with it takes around "15" secs.